-- (a) Aggregate Number of Shares.
-Subject to adjustment as provided in Section 13 below, the maximum number of shares of Common Stock that may be issued under the Plan is 1,500,000, provided, however, that the aggregate maximum number of shares of Common Stock that may be issued under the Plan pursuant to Sections 7, 8 and 9 below is 500,000.
-In determining the number of shares that remain issuable under the Plan at any time after the date the Plan is adopted, the following shares will be deemed not to have been issued (and will be deemed to remain available for issuance) under the Plan: (i) shares remaining under an award that terminates or is canceled without having been exercised or earned in full; (ii) shares subject to an award where cash is delivered to the holder of the award in lieu of such shares; (iii) shares of restricted stock that are forfeited in accordance with the terms of the applicable award; and (iv) shares that are withheld in order to pay the purchase price of an award or to satisfy the tax withholding obligations associated with an award - (b) Individual Award Limitations.
-Subject to adjustment as provided in Section 13 below, (i) the maximum number of shares of Common Stock for which stock options or SARs may be granted under the Plan to any person in any calendar year shall be 250,000, and (ii) the aggregate maximum number of shares of Common Stock subject to awards, other than options or SARs, that may be granted under the Plan to any person in any calendar year shall be 250,000.
+(a) Aggregate Number of Shares.
+Subject to adjustment as provided in Section 13 below, the maximum number of shares of Common Stock that may be issued under the Plan is 3,703,626, provided, however, that the aggregate maximum number of shares of Common Stock that may be issued under the Plan pursuant to Sections 7, 8 and 9 below is 1,000,000.
+In determining the number of shares that remain issuable under the Plan at any time after the date the Plan is adopted, the following shares will be deemed not to have been issued (and will be deemed to remain available for issuance) under the Plan: (i) shares remaining under an award that terminates or is canceled without having been exercised or earned in full; (ii) shares subject to an award where cash is delivered to the holder of the award in lieu of such shares; (iii) shares of restricted stock that are forfeited in accordance with the terms of the applicable award; and (iv) shares that are withheld in order to pay the purchase price of an award or to satisfy the tax withholding obligations associated with an award.

+(b) Individual Award Limitations.
+Subject to adjustment as provided in Section 13 below, (i) the maximum number of shares of Common Stock for which stock options or SARs may be granted under the Plan to any person in any calendar year shall be 500,000, and (ii) the aggregate maximum number of shares of Common Stock subject to awards, other than options or SARs, that may be granted under the Plan to any person in any calendar year shall be 500,000.
 Subject to these limitations, each person eligible to participate in the Plan will be eligible in any year to receive awards covering up to the full number of shares of Common Stock then available for awards under the Plan.
 No more than \$1,000,000 may be paid to any individual with respect to any single performance-based award covered by Section 8 which is settled in cash.
-In applying this limitation, multiple performance-based awards to the same individual will be subject to a single \$1,000,000 limit if they are either (i) determined by reference to performance periods of one year or less ending with or within the same fiscal year of the Company, or (ii) determined by reference to one or more multi-year performance periods ending in the same fiscal year of the Company (in each instance, determined without regard to any amounts paid as a result of the acceleration of the ending date of a performance period or of the vesting of such an award arising in connection with the individual's termination of employment or other service or a Change in Control (as defined below)).
+In applying this limitation, multiple performance-based awards to the same individual will be subject to a single \$1,000,000 limit if they are either (i) determined by reference to performance periods of one year or less ending with or within the same fiscal year of the Company, or (ii) determined by reference to one or more multi-year performance periods ending in the same fiscal year of the Company, or (ii) determined by reference to one or more multi-year performance periods ending in the same fiscal year of the company, or (ii) determined to any amounts paid as a result of the acceleration of the ending date of a performance period or of the vesting of such an award arising in connection with the individual's termination of employment or other service or a change in control of the Company (as defined by the Committee)).